urbancampus/logrus-postgresql-hook/README.md

 ## Run tests

-Since this hook is hitting a DB, we're testing again a real PostgreSQL server:
+Since this hook is hitting a DB, we're testing against a real PostgreSQL server:

     docker-compose run --rm test